 Broken hearts leave you wondering, can you ever stop loving someone?
 It can be agonizing to say goodbye to someone after spending so many days together and going through a rollercoaster of emotional upheavals.
-Getting over that person and the memories you shared is the most difficult part of a breakup.
-The relationship you shared with that person left a deep impact on you.
+Letting go of that person, the nostalgia, and the memories you shared is the most difficult part of a breakup.
+The attachment you shared with that person left a deep impact on you.
 Even if you try to forget them so many times, love cannot easily fade away.
 However, the following article may help if you are looking for reasons why you can’t move on or how to come out of the phase and begin a new chapter of your life.
 Read on to know more.

 In This Article

 Can You Ever Truly Stop Loving Someone You Truly Loved?

 To love and be loved is one of the best feelings in the world.
 And, to love someone unconditionally is something that not many people experience.
 However, love is not enough to make a relationship last.
 This may lead to the end of a relationship, and what is left behind are the memories you two had together and the happiness you felt when you were with them.
 But, can you stop loving someone you loved so truly and deeply?
 In situations like this, it may feel like the love you had for them will never go away.
 Let’s accept that this feeling of never being able to stop loving them can be shitty – especially when you see them living their best life even after the breakup.

 Love is a complex emotion that can take on many different forms, including commitment, devotion, passion, affection, or infatuation.
 Seeing them happy may hurt you as it can feel like they no longer care about you.
 Questions like “Why can I not stop loving them?” and “Will I ever stop loving them and finally move on?” may be plaguing your mind.
 Well, the answer to these questions is very complex, but what we do know is that there are a few things that could be stopping you from moving on from your ex.
 These reasons are discussed in the next section.
 Check them out.